 Our Systematic Review of the Literature noted the methodological weakness of most studies which seek to evaluate the benefits of student knowledge exchange activities.
 Very few studies - even amongst the 33 judged most robust of the 199 studies selected - were designed in a way which would allow rigorous estimation of the benefits of student KE interventions and could demonstrate causality in the relationships between intervention types, characteristics and processes and the outcomes of interest.
 Evaluations typically involved only one type of student KE activity and were thus not able to compare the effectiveness of different approaches.
-They rarely defined the measures used to identify intervention about the KE activities actually undertaken with external partners.
+They rarely defined the measures used to identify intervention characteristics and outcomes with adequate precision and often provided limited information about the KE activities actually undertaken with external partners.
 Whilst some studies noted intervention characteristics, processes and mechanisms (including pedagogic techniques) which might potentially enhance the benefits of KE activities to students and partners, few were able to test the effects of these in a rigorous way.
 Only 13 studies collected and presented sufficient information for it be possible to calculate effect sizes for any factors associated with student benefits, and very few studies used control groups in a way that would allow inference of causal relationships.